james94/P2-Advanced-Lane-Lines-CarND/writeup.md

 ![lane_boundary](./data/output/image/pipeline/lane_perception/lane_boundary/test5.jpg)

-**Figure 18: Lane boundary highlighted in green**
+**Figure 18:** Lane boundary highlighted in green

 In **Figure 18**, the lane boundary is highlighted in green.

 ![lane_result](./data/output/image/pipeline/lane_perception/vehicle_position/test5.jpg)

-**Figure 19: Lane boundary, curvature and vehicle position**
+**Figure 19:** Lane boundary, curvature and vehicle position

 In **Figure 19**, the unwarped image contains the following information: lane boundary highlighted, radius of lane curvature, angle of lane curvature and vehicle position with respect to center of the lane.
+To add text to an image, I used **cv2.putText()**.

 ## Pipeline (video)

 After verifying my image processing pipeline finds lane lines in all the test images, I tested it on the **project_video.mp4**.
-The output was a new video where the lanes are identified, radius of curvature and vehicle position within the lane was calculated in every frame.
+The output was a new video where the lanes are identified, radius of lane curvature and vehicle position within the lane were calculated in every frame.
 The result video is the pipeline correctly mapped out the curved lines and didn't fail when shadows or pavement color changes were present.
 The output video is available at hyperlink: **[Advanced Lane Finding Demo](https://www.youtube.com/watch?v=yI7NUSa4Sfo)**

 ## Discussion

 `Any problems faced in your implementation of this project?`

 Initially, I tested my implementation on lane image **test5.jpg** and verified it worked successfully meeting the criteria for image processing.
 However, when I tested my implementation on the **project_video.mp4**, my result failed to stay within highlighting only the lane boundary area.
 It also highlighted on the left outside the yellow lane.
 So, I needed to test my implementation on all test images.
 Eventually, I was able to produce the results needed by the criteria.
-Toward the end of the project, I was adjusting my color and gradient thresholding to create a final binary image because it majorily impacted the lane boundary being properly highlighted.
+Toward the end of the project, I was adjusting my color and gradient thresholding to create a final binary image because it majorly impacted the lane boundary being properly highlighted.

 `Where will your pipeline likely fail?`